lukapu/pediex/README.md

     Trace Ancestry Paths:
     The trace_to_founders function finds the shortest paths from the subject to the founders.

+    Check for possible duplicates:
+    Check whether there are 2 individuals with the same ID but different parents.

     Extract Parent Information:
     The get_parent_info function extracts parent and sex information for all individuals in the ancestry paths.